 Bard Behind Bars: An Interview with Miriama McDowell and Jason Te Kare

-Cellfish tells the story of Lucy, a tutor with a a program like Shakespeare Behind Bars who enters a prison to introduce the inmates to the Bard and perhaps to encounter her own ghosts.
-Kate Prior sat down with Miriama and Jason to discuss the process and themes in the work.
+Cellfish, created by Miriama McDowell, Jason Te Kare and Rob Mokoraka, was staged by Silo Theatre and Auckland Arts Festival in 2017.
+It returns next week as part of Silo's 2018 programme with a fresh new cast consisting of Jarod Rawiri and Carrie Green.
+The play tells the story of Lucy, a tutor with a a program like Shakespeare Behind Bars who enters a prison to introduce the inmates to Shakespeare and perhaps to encounter her own ghosts.
+Kate Prior sat down with co-writers Miriama and Jason to discuss the process and themes in the work.

 Kate Prior: Tell me about how the seed of the idea for Cellfish came about.